The community program with global reach

 Mental Health First Aid International is a not-for-profit organisation that develops, delivers and evaluates accredited mental health training programs which can be licensed and culturally adapted by suitable mental health organisations in other countries.

-The Mental Health First Aid Program began in Australia in 2000 and has since evolved into a global movement with the program now being adopted and delivered in 24 countries.
-To date, over 4 million people worldwide have been trained.
+The Mental Health First Aid Program began in Australia in 2000 and has since evolved into a global movement with the program delivered by 30 licensed providers in 29 countries.
+To date, over 6 million people worldwide have been trained.

 Where it all began

 A reference group is formed to guide the format of a MHFA course consisting of two mental health nurses, one psychiatrist, two teachers, one first aid instructor and three mental health consumers.